sanfinity-Iot/openremote/Demo-Smart-Building.md

 ## Map and Assets

 Both the Map and Asset view give you access to the respective Assets and related attributes.
 You can see and control them, but also have the option to look at the historical data via graphs or event lists.

+If you have added the weatherAPI, following the [example for connecting your data](User-Guide%3A-Connecting-to-a-HTTP-API) you also see an attribute 'outsideTemp' with the current outdoor temperature, if you select the Smart Building Asset.

 ## Rules